• By Haley Streff, MS, CGC

 • By Katherine Crawford, MS, CGC

-The Gene Scene: RET
+The Gene Scene: CALM2

 Welcome to the Gene Scene!
 Each week, we will explore a gene from the ACMG Secondary Findings list—genes identified by the American College of Medical Genetics and Genomics as having clear, actionable health implications.
 These genes are included because they’re linked to serious but preventable or manageable conditions when identified early.…